pnearing/bluetoothScreenLock/docs/user-guide.md

 - Ensure Bluetooth is on and your device is advertising (screen on) during scan.
 - If your phone rotates MAC addresses, pair it or use name equality as a fallback (less secure).
-- Logs: set `LOG_LEVEL=DEBUG` before launching to get detailed logs.
+- Verbosity: set `LOG_LEVEL=DEBUG` before launching to get detailed logs.
 - If locking fails, the app tries several methods: loginctl, GNOME DBus, xdg-screensaver, etc.